open-cloud/xos/docs/modules/xosconfig.md

-# Configuring XOS
+# XOS Configuration

 The `xosconfig` module is used to read, validate and distribute configuration information for all XOS-related components.

-_The code for this module can be found in lib/xos-config_
+The code for this module can be found in `lib/xos-config`.

 The `xosconfig` module uses a combination of parameters provided via a `.yaml` file and a service discovery mechanism.

 ## How to Use This Module

-This module needs to be initialized once (and only once) when you start the application.
+This module needs to be initialized once (and only once) when XOS starts.
 You can do it with:

 ```python
 from xosconfig import Config